mockingbirdnest/Principia/README.md

 # Principia

-**Чебышёв, the August version of Principia is available, coincident with the [total eclipse](http://i.imgur.com/E9rrOK2.png).
+**Чебышёв, the August version of Principia, is available, coincident with the [total eclipse](http://i.imgur.com/0pGNL7K.png).
 It has major performance improvements and supports both 1.2.2 and 1.3.
 Download it [here for 1.2.2](https://goo.gl/pGjxXw) and [here for 1.3](https://goo.gl/ycMXJz).**

 Principia is a mod for Kerbal Space Program (KSP) which implements N-body and extended body gravitation.
 Instead of being within the sphere of influence of a single celestial body at any point in time, your vessels are influenced by all the celestials.
 This makes it possible to implement missions that are more complex and more realistic than in the stock game, especially if used in conjunction with a mod like RealSolarSystem which has real-life celestials.